guide for how to build a window cornice

 Go ahead and screw the other 38.75 inch board to the front using 2.5 inch screws in your pilot holes.
 While doing these steps be sure to get the boards as squared up as possible.

 Step 4.
-Cut your whitewash planks & Assemble
+Cut Your Pre-Made Planks & Assemble to Frame

 Cut one piece of whitewash plank to 38.75 inches and attach it to the bottom of the window box frame using 1 inch nails.